In the past year, 82% of data breaches involved the human element, according to Verizon.

 Can File Integrity Monitoring Prevent Employee Data Breaches?

 IT pros need to understand the difference between file integrity monitoring and other software that can introduce risk and the ones that can mitigate risks.
-If you're ever dealing with an employee with privileged access and criminal intent, some file integrity monitoring solutions can enable criminal activity by allowing audit trails to be turned off or modified.
+If you're ever dealing with an employee with privileged access and criminal intent, some file integrity monitoring solutions can actually enable criminal activity by allowing audit trails to be turned off or modified.

 Your organization needs advanced tools for a culture of accountability and total oversight.
 By investing in agent-based file integrity monitoring with uneditable audit logs, you can understand the source of every action taken on your network in real-time.